 Archives :: Education :: William E. Foley Research Fellowship

-The Friends of the Missouri State Archives offer the William E. Foley Research Fellowship to support the use of public records in scholarly research.
-Any research project that utilizes the holdings of the Missouri State Archives, and/or its St. Louis branch, to further knowledge of state or national history is eligible to apply.
+The Friends of the Missouri State Archives offer the William E. Foley Research Fellowship to support scholarly research using public records.
+This fellowship is open to any research project that utilizes the holdings of the Missouri State Archives or its St. Louis branch to advance knowledge of state or national history.

-Recipients must complete their research at the Archives within one year of the award notification and are required to submit a final report explaining their work.
-They must also acknowledge the Friends of the Missouri State Archives and the William E. Foley Research Fellowship in any published work(s) resulting from their research at the Missouri State Archives, as well as provide the Archives with a copy.
+Recipients must conduct their research within one year of award notification and submit a final report detailing their work.
+Any resulting publications must acknowledge the Friends of the Missouri State Archives and the William E. Foley Research Fellowship, and copies must be provided to the Archives.

 Missouri State Archives